Types of Props

 }

-For passing Style from Kotlin code to a Java Component Spec
+For passing style from Kotlin code to a Java Spec component, you can use .kotlinStyle()

-, which is equivalent to setting all the common props the Style defines:
+, which is equivalent to setting all the common props the Style

 class OuterStyleKComponent : KComponent() {

-override fun ComponentScope.render(): Component? {
+override fun ComponentScope.render(): Component {

 val style = Style.margin(all = 8.dp)